Beyond Attention Scores: SVD-Based Vision Token Pruning for Efficient Vision-Language Models: Introduction

 \section{Introduction}

 The rapid advancement of Large Language Models (LLMs) has driven remarkable progress in Vision-Language Models (VLMs), which integrate visual and textual modalities to enable sophisticated multimodal reasoning.
 Typical VLMs convert images into discrete vision tokens via a vision encoder and process these tokens sequentially alongside text through an LLM decoder.
 Through techniques such as modal alignment and instruction tuning, these models effectively adapt the strong perception and reasoning capabilities of LLMs to the visual domain.
 While this paradigm has yielded impressive results on cloud-scale infrastructure, deploying and continuously adapting VLMs on resource-constrained edge devices remains challenging due to the prohibitive memory and computational demands of backpropagation, where activation storage, particularly for vision tokens, often dominates the footprint.
-To alleviate these limitations, recent efforts have explored lightweight VLM architectures with reduced parameter counts, such as SmolVLM~\cite{marafioti2025smolvlm} and lightweight implementations like nanoVLM~\cite{agarwalla2025nanovlms}, which achieves competitive performance while using significantly less memory during inference.
-LLaVAMini~\cite{zhang2025llavamini} employs a pre-fusion stage to jointly encode visual and textual tokens, and a subsequent compression module that reduces the set of vision tokens to a single token before input to the language model.
-However, these small-footprint models typically require extensive training or fine-tuning on large-scale multi modal datasets, limiting their accessibility and adaptability in resource-limited settings.\\ An alternative, increasingly popular direction focuses on pruning vision tokens to mitigate redundancy in visual representations.
+To alleviate these limitations, recent efforts have explored lightweight VLM architectures with reduced parameter counts and efficient visual token processing.
+For instance, LLaVAMini~\cite{zhang2025llavamini} employs a pre-fusion stage to jointly encode visual and textual tokens, followed by a compression module that reduces visual representations before they are processed by the language model.
+However, these small-footprint models typically require extensive training or fine-tuning on large-scale multi modal datasets, limiting their accessibility and adaptability in resource-limited settings.
+An alternative, increasingly popular direction focuses on pruning vision tokens to mitigate redundancy in visual representations.
 Empirical studies reveal that vision tokens exhibit substantial redundancy, with the LLM decoder often attending more heavily to text tokens than to visual ones.
 Consequently, numerous methods prioritize selecting salient vision tokens while discarding less informative ones.
-Despite these advances in accelerating VLM inference, prevailing approaches primarily rely on local heuristics, such as attention scores, norms, or cross-modal similarities, which are prone to positional biases, attention-sink effects, and suboptimal capture of global visual structure.
-These limitations often lead to inconsistent performance degradation, particularly under aggressive pruning ratios or in complex scenes where preserving diverse semantic and spatial information is essential.
+Despite recent advances in accelerating VLM inference, most existing token pruning approaches estimate token importance from local cues rather than the global structure of visual representations.
+In decoder-side methods, these cues often include attention scores, norms, or cross-modal similarities, which are susceptible to positional biases and attention-sink effects.
+These limitations often lead to inconsistent performance degradation, particularly at low token budgets or in complex scenes where preserving diverse semantic and spatial information is essential.